Do you live with a snorer? Are you married to one? Or, you’re a snorer yourself?

 • • •

 Authors’ Bio: Katherine Dilworth is a wife and a mother, and writes on Casey Dilworth: Sleep Well, a blog that provides exclusive information on why do people snore.
-Sandip Roy is psychology writer, happiness researcher, and medical doctor.
+Sandip Roy is a psychology writer, happiness researcher, and medical doctor.
 Founder of Happiness India Project, and chief editor of its blog.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.